albertknows/albert_on_data/content/pages/about.md

 seo_desc: A Personal Site in a Non-Personal World, Albert Farrales
 ---

 Welcome to my website.
 I asipre to have a blog website as great as Creed Brattons eventually.
-After college I plan to move states and start a new life somewhere else.
+After college I plan to move around and explore the country.
 Currently I'm an Account Manager at OMT Enterprises overseeing the Amazon Vendor Central/Seller Central Sector emphasizing on order fullfillment, advertising analytics, and shipping logistics.

   Hobbies: Basketball, Stock Options (r/WallStreetBets), Designer and Streetwear Fashion